-How you will participate will vary depending on the activity.
+How you participate will vary depending on the activity.
 Activities can be carried out face-to-face, on the phone, by post and online.

-We will always provide information in advance.
+We always provide information in advance.
 If you are asked to meet to discuss something in person, we will cover your expenses and provide any other support that you require to participate.

 Leaving the Experience Panels

 We want as many people to take part as possible.
 This will help us to make sure that the information that we get best represents the people using the social security system.

 However, we understand that people may no longer want to take part for a variety of reasons.
 Participation is entirely voluntary and you can opt out at any time, without having to give any a reason.

 The panels have been set up to involve people with direct, lived experience of accessing the current benefit system, in designing the new social security system for Scotland.
 This is because people with recent experience are able to tell us what works well currently, and where there is room for improvement.

 However, there are other ways to get involved and let us know what you think.
 For example, through public consultations.
 You can find out more about this on our website.